 Candidates having a valid KVPY fellowship commencing from 2020-21 academic session are eligible to apply for admissions.
 Additional cut-off criteria for marks obtained in 10+2 board examination is also applicable.

-Candidates in General category securing a rank within 10000 in the Common Rank List (CRL) of JEE Advanced 2020 are eligible to apply.
-For candidates belonging to the reserved category (OBC-NC, SC, ST, PD), their category rank should be within 10000.
+Candidates securing a rank within 10000 in the Common Rank List (CRL) of JEE Advanced 2020 are eligible to apply.
+For candidates belonging to the reserved category (OBC-NCL, SC, ST, PD, EWS), their rank should be within 10000.
 Additional cut-off criteria for marks obtained in 10+2 board examination is also applicable.

 - Students who have passed 10+2 level with science stream in 2019 or 2020 are eligible to apply for admissions and appear for IAT 2020.